 Last September, the university hired Ken Feinberg and his partner, Michael K. Rozen, to handle negotiations with claimants and their attorneys.
-Feinberg and Rozen, nationally-recognized mediators from the Feinberg Rozen firm, have worked on the 9/11 victim fund, settlements related to the BP Deepwater Horizon oil spill, and other massive victim-compensation plans.
+Feinnationallyberg and Rozen, recognized mediators from the Feinberg Rozen firm, have worked on the 9/11 victim fund, settlements related to the BP Deepwater Horizon oil spill, and other massive victimcompensation plans.